soghomon-b/ml_algorithms_implementation/README.md

     └── GPT.py                         # Transformer decoder (GPT-like)
 ```

-Tests live under `test/` and validate correctness of each algorithm.
+Tests live under `test/` and validate the correctness of each algorithm.
 Additional tests are being written accordingly when time permits.

 ## Features